-- Step 1 Identify the contract with a customer :- IBEDC and customers must approve the contract and must be committed to perform.
-Each party must identify their rights, there must be clear payments terms and the contract must have commercial substance. - Step 2 Identify each individual performance obligations within the contract :- IBEDC's service to its Customers as embedded in the contract must be distinct.
+Step 1 - Identify the contract with a customer :- IBEDC and customers must approve the contract and must be committed to perform.
+Each party must identify their rights, there must be clear payments terms and the contract must have commercial substance.

+Step 2 - Identify each individual performance obligations within the contract :- IBEDC's service to its Customers as embedded in the contract must be distinct.
 The stipulated item can be consumed by the customer.
-The promise to transfer electricity to a customer can be separately identified in the contract. - Step 3 Determine the transaction price :- The transaction price would be the amount of consideration that IBEDC expects to be entitled to in exchange for providing electricity to its customers.
-The consideration could be changed as a result of tariff reductions or freeze. - Step 4 Allocate the transaction price : - IBEDC shall allocate transaction prices to each class of performance obligation in an amount that depicts the amount of consideration to which the Company expects to be entitled to in exchange for providing electricity to its Customers.
+The promise to transfer electricity to a customer can be separately identified in the contract.

+Step 3 - Determine the transaction price :- The transaction price would be the amount of consideration that IBEDC expects to be entitled to in exchange for providing electricity to its customers.
+The consideration could be changed as a result of tariff review.

+Step 4 - Allocate the transaction price : - IBEDC shall allocate transaction prices to each class of performance obligation in an amount that depicts the amount of consideration to which the Company expects to be entitled to in exchange for providing electricity to its customers.